postgresml/postgresml/pgml-docs/docs/blog/benchmarking-postgresml-v2.0-vs-python-microservices.md

 Gunicorn was running with 5 workers and 2 threads per worker.
 Postgres was given up to 100 connections, as is standard, but no more than 20 were used.
 XGBoost was set to use 2 threads during inference and all CPU cores (16 threads) during training.
 PgBouncer was given a `default_pool_size` of 10, so only 10 Postgres connections were used.

 Both `ab` and `pgbench` used all available resources, but are both very lightweight and the requests were a single JSON object and a single query respectively.
+Both of the clients use persistent connections, `ab` by using HTTP Keep-Alives and `pgbench` by keeping the Postgres connection open for the duration of the benchmark.

 ### ML